kampersanda/jekyll-gitbook/README.md

 I am a software engineer from Japan, specializing in machine learning, natural language processing, and information retrieval.

-I am also engaged in research on efficiency in a wide range of applications, such as data mining, geographic information systems, and natural language processing, by leveraging advanced data structures and string processing technologies.
+I am also engaged in research on efficiency in a wide range of applications, such as data mining, geographic information systems, and natural language processing, by leveraging advanced data structures and string processing techniques.
 See [Research](https://kampersanda.github.io/pages/research/) for his achievements.

 My handle name is *Kampersanda*, which is derived as: